-How to clean an N95 face mask
+How to clean a respirator face mask

 As speculation continues as to whether or not the government will announce mandatory face mask wearing in certain settings, members of the public everywhere are buying themselves one to try and protect against COVID-19.
 And with global demand for respirator masks at an all time high, many people are re-using them instead of disposing after just one use.